mistermunga/mistermunga/README.md

 ## A Bit More

 - 🏆 Ranked **top 10 in Kenya** at IEEExtreme coding competition
-- 📚 Peer tutor for OOP & intro programming — highest-rated tutor, USIU Fall 2024
+- 📚 Tutor for OOP & intro programming — highest-rated tutor, USIU Fall 2024
 - 🌍 Dean's List × 5 semesters
 - 🗣️ Fluent in **English**, **Swahili**, and **French**